There's no HR for HR.

 From India, Madras

 After all, it is human feelings at work.
-When interacting with fellow colleagues, or with people from other departments, your job role does not matter.
-HR people can and should interact with other colleagues, employees who carry the same wavelength to share their feelings, emotions success, failures, challenges etc and get ideas or suggestions.
+When interacting with fellow colleagues or people from other departments, your job role does not matter.
+HR professionals can and should interact with colleagues and employees who resonate with them to share their feelings, emotions, successes, failures, challenges, etc., and exchange ideas or suggestions.
 Best wishes...

 Dear All,

-HR team deals with the feelings and emotions of all Employees to get desired results.
-They have to make a balance between employees' and management's requirements.
-They have worked with integrity, the values of the organisation and the needs of the Business.
+The HR team deals with the feelings and emotions of all employees to achieve desired results.
+They have to strike a balance between employees' and management's requirements, working with integrity, the values of the organization, and the needs of the business.

 Kind regards,